 Are There Options Other Than Surgery?

 Yes.
-Sometimes there are cases that are not fit for surgery!
+Sometimes there are cases not fit for surgery!
 The non-surgical treatments are:

 - Pain medicine/supplements